Table of Contents

 Joining the game

-To start playing, you simply need to email the Registrar (firstname.lastname@example.org) with the word “register” in the subject line.
-You’ll receive a response from the registrar listing the email addresses of three spacecraft that are under your control.
-These spacecraft will only respond to communications from the email address you used to contact the registrar.
+Joining the game is simple and free.
+When you register with Ex Machinis, you'll receive an email from the registrar listing the addresses of three spacecraft that are under your control.
+These spacecraft will only respond to communications from the email address you used in your registration form.

 You’ll notice that each of your spacecraft has a rather generic and unremarkable email address like SN523854@advolition.com.
 You’ll probably want to give them more memorable name like “hero” or "scout" before proceeding futher.